kessler-frost/scatter/notes.md

 ## Techstack (transient)

 - msgspec -> for typed serialization of function args/kwargs derived automatically from function's annotations/type hints
-- Redis -> to store the function blobs
+- Redis and Diskcache -> to store the function blobs and other things
-- Dramatiq -> to queue and run the functions
+- Possibly switch the zeroapi workers to MPIRE instead of multiprocessing -> gives support for shared objects without copying/serialization

 ## References and misc